 There are severals actions that can lead to a game that cannot be finished.
 For instance, if Gorrister kills Harry before he can tell all necessary information, the game becomes unwinnable.

-If I.M Meen defeats you, you will lose all your inventory, including Writewell's Book of Grammar that is needed to defeat him, making the game unwinnable.
+If I.M Meen defeats the player, the all inventory will be lose, including Writewell's Book of Grammar that is needed to defeat him, making the game unwinnable.

-Indiana Jones leaves you and your father tied to chairs facing back-to-back in the Nazi castle, with seemingly the only way to escape being a battle axe held by the suit of armor.
-However, knocking the axe loose always results in a black "censored" box covering your characters, with a trickle of blood emanating from the bottom.
-Eventually the player may be convinced there must be one perfect position for your chairs which will allow the axe to fall safely between them, and you go back to a previous save game, before you were captured, intending to mark for yourself precisely where the axe will fall.
-It is only then that you realize the axe leaves a mark in the carpet, and you had been meant to knock it over accidentally before being captured.
-Playing forward as usual will allow you to position your chair correctly and escape the trap.
+Indiana Jones and his father are tied to chairs facing back-to-back in the Nazi castle, with seemingly the only way to escape being a battle axe held by the suit of armor.
+However, knocking the axe loose always results in a black "censored" box covering the characters, with a trickle of blood emanating from the bottom.
+Players are actually meant to knock it over before being captured.

 Rosella is stranded on an islet.
 Behind a rock there is a bridle (which is not visible, nor hinted at, and can be found only by explicit searching) which she will use to ride the Unicorn later on after she leaves the islet.
 There is no way to return to the islet after she has left.